shubham280900/shubham280900/README.md

 - 👀 I’m interested in making wrong life decisions
 - 🌱 I’m currently learning MERN STACK
 - 💞️ I’m looking to collaborate on making poor jokes
-- 📫 How to reach me if I am still on planet earth you can find me on twitter.
+- 📫 How to reach me:if I am still on planet earth you can find me on twitter.
 DMs are always open

 <!---
 shubham280900/shubham280900 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.